|File Name||File Type||File Size|

 Supplies of goods and services such as food and medical items are non-taxable and therefore do not attract GST.

 A student, visitor or casual staff member will need to complete a Non-Staff Reimbursement Request form, detailing the costs they are claiming.
 Submit the request form along, with supporting documentation, to the relevant administrative centre, requesting them to raise a requisition for the reimbursement to be paid to you.

-Please refer to Financial Delegations Summary.
+Please refer to Delegations and Authorisations Policy.